Brexit: What is the 'no deal' WTO option?

 Yes it does, as part of the EU.

 But it's more complicated than that.
-Those big economies don't just rely on WTO rules - they also have a series of bilateral agreements with the EU on top of that.
+Those big economies don't just rely on WTO rules - each one also has agreements with the EU on top of that.

 The US, for example, has at least 20 agreements with the EU that help regulate specific areas of trade, covering everything from wine and bananas to insurance and energy-efficiency labelling.

-It's also worth remembering that 44% of all UK exports in 2017 went to the European Union on free trade terms, as part of the single market.
-That's down from 55% in 2006 but the EU is still by far the largest UK export market.
+It's worth remembering that 44% of all UK exports in 2017 went to the rest of the European Union with no checks or tariffs, as part of the single market and the customs union.
+That's down from 55% in 2006, but the EU is still by far the largest UK export market.
+So, going to WTO rules for trade with the EU would be a huge change.

 Some people say it won't be a problem